specsolutions/specsync-for-tfs-documentation/important-concepts/what-is-my-tfs-project-url.md

 ## Project collections

-TFS groups the projects into project collections, but the majority of the companies use a single project collection.
-In earlier versions of TFS, the project collection name was mandatory in the URL, so a typical project URL looked like this:
+Azure DevOps groups the projects into project collections, but the majority of the companies use a single project collection.
+In earlier versions of Azure DevOps, the project collection name was mandatory in the URL, so a typical project URL looked like this:

 ```text
 http://myserver:8080/tfs/DefaultCollection/project-name